Most Antidepressants Are Ineffective, Yet Likely More Dangerous For Children And Teens Than Previously Recognized

-Most antidepressants are ineffective, yet likely more dangerous for children and teens than previously recognized, study author concludes
+Most antidepressants are ineffective, yet may be unsafe, for children and teenagers with depression

 Most antidepressants are ineffective, yet may be unsafe, for children and teenagers with depression, according to the most comprehensive study to date, published in The Lancet.